IshmaelRogers/Perception/Object Recognition/README.md

 Given lists of car and non-car features we can define a labels vector that consists of a bunch of ones and zeros

+After that, we will need to stack and scale the feature vectors.
+NOTE: sklearn requires that we stack the feature vectors into a single array
+NOTE: Per column normalization makes sure that all of the features are roughly the same scale (zero mean and unit variance.

+Next, we shuffle and split the data into training and testing sets.
+NOTE: To ensure that any ordering of the data doesn't affect the training of the classifer, always test classifiers on a separate data set from the one that was used to train on.

+To perform the step mentioned above we will use the train_test_split() function.
+NOTE: The train_test_split() function performs both the shuffle and split of the data.

+Finally, define the classifier using the SVC with a linear kernel.
+NOTE: Always check the accuracy of the classifier on the test data set --> print('Test Accuracy of SVC = ', svc.score(X_test, y_test)) or make predictions on a subset of the test data and compare directly with the ground truth --> print('My SVC predicts: ', svc.predict(X_test[0:10].reshape(1, -1))) print('For labels: ', y_test[0:10])

+Please see the SVM_image_classifier.py file for a complete implementation of this process.

 # Recognition Exercise